appcircleio/fastlane_plugin_appcircle_testing_distribution/README.md

   )
 ```

+### Authentication

+Provide **either** `personalAPIToken` **or** `personalAccessKey` — not both.
+If neither is provided, or both are provided at the same time, the plugin fails fast with a descriptive error.

 - `personalAPIToken`: The Appcircle Personal API token used to authenticate and authorize access to Appcircle services within this plugin.
+- `personalAccessKey`: Alternative authentication method using a Personal Access Key.
+Use this if your organization provisions access keys instead of API tokens.

+> **Note:** `subOrganizationName` is currently supported only when authenticating with `personalAPIToken`.
+When used together with `personalAccessKey`, the sub-organization switch is skipped with a warning.

+### Other parameters

 - `subOrganizationName` (optional): Required when the Root Organization's `personalAPIToken` is used, and you want to create the profile under a sub-organization.
 In this case, provide the name of the sub-organization in this field.
 If you directly used the sub-organization's `personalAPIToken`, this parameter is not needed.
 - `profileName`: Specifies the profile that will be used for uploading the app.
 - `createProfileIfNotExists` (optional): Ensures that a testing distribution profile is automatically created if it does not already exist; if the profile name already exists, the app will be uploaded to that existing profile instead.